HarmoWatch/ngx-redux-core/README.md

 }
 ```

-> Note: If you return a uncompleted `Observable` your state is never registered!
+> Note: If you return a uncompleted or rejected `Observable` your state is never registered!

 ### 4. Register the state:

 The next thing you need to do, is to register your state.
-For that *ngx-redux* accepts a configuration property `state`.
+For that *ngx-redux* accepts a configuration property `state.provider`.

 ###### Example